fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 For this set of exercises you will be developing a backend for an existing project called <i>Patientor</i> which is a simple medical record application for doctors that handle diagnoses and basic health information of the patients.

-The [frontend](https://github.com/fullstack-hy2020/patientor) has already been built by outsider experts and you're task is to create a backend to support the existing code.
+The [frontend](https://github.com/fullstack-hy2020/patientor) has already been built by outsider experts and your task is to create a backend to support the existing code.

 #### 9.8: Patientor backend, step1

 Initialise project that will be used by the frontend.
 Configure eslint and tsconfig with the same configurations that are used in the material.
-Define a endpoint that responses to HTTP GET requests to route <i>/ping</i>.
+Define an endpoint that responses to HTTP GET requests to route <i>/ping</i>.

 The project should be runnale with npm scripts both in development mode and as compiled code in production mode.